thin-edge/thin-edge.io/docs/src/tutorials/supported_operations.md

 This simple example will execute the command `echo $1` and send the result back to the cloud.

 > Note: The command will be executed with tedge-mapper permission level so most of the system level commands will not work.

+### List of currently supported operations parameters

+* `topic` - The topic on which the operation will be executed.
+* `on_message` - The SmartRest template on which the operation will be executed.
+* `command` - The command to execute.